strakins/Developers-Details/README.md

 ### `Future Updates`

-- I will like to dispaly the borders of each country by name
+- I will like to dispaly individual dev details on a seperate page with the use of props.

-- Borders can currently be dispalyed but not as I desired so I commented out the code.